 Custody exchanges following divorce are often tough.
-No matter how bitter and hostile the process of ending your marriage was, if you have kids, you’re generally going to see your ex for at least a few minutes when picking up or dropping off.
+No matter how bitter and hostile the process of ending your marriage was, if you have kids, you’re going to see your ex for at least a few minutes when picking up or dropping off.

-1. Make Custody Exchanges in Public
+1. Make Exchanges in Public

 2. Bring A Witness

 Just like some people are reluctant to cause a stir in public, they may also behave better with a witness.
 Especially if it’s someone they know.

 If you and your ex can’t be in the same room without fighting, don’t prolong the amount of time you have to spend together.
 Get everything together ahead of time.
 Preparing in advance makes things go faster and can smooth over potential rough spots.

 This also cuts down the chances of a late-night call or visit from your ex.
 And if you can send the kids right out the door, no one has to stand around waiting while you track down a lucky pair of pajamas.

 4. Custody Exchanges At Daycare

 Sometimes the best option is not to see your ex at all, and there are ways to accomplish this.

-Schedule things right and one parent can drop the kids off while the other picks them up.
+Schedule things right and your ex drops the kids off and you pick them up.
+Or vice versa.
 Using child care as a kind of weigh station often cuts down on the fact time you have to endure with your ex.

 5. Custody Exchanges At School

-The concept is essentially the same as above: one parent drops the kids off in the morning, the other picks them up in the afternoon.
+The concept is essentially the same as above: one parent drops the kids off in the morning, while the other picks them up in the afternoon.

 Again, like with child care, this takes communication.
 Not only do you and your ex have to be clear on the schedule, but this is the type of arrangement schools like to know.
-It’s less of an issue with teens and older kids, but administrators generally want to be aware of these arrangements.
+It’s less of an issue with teens and older kids, but administrators generally want to be aware of these plans.

 6. Alternate Forms Of Communication

 No matter how much you’d rather not, if you have kids, you and your ex have to have at least some level of communication.
 Especially when your situation involves custody exchanges.

 Fortunately for many parents in this situation, modern technology presents alternate means of staying in touch.
 You can email, text, or use instant messenger.
-Online tools like Our Family Wizard offer scheduling services and co-parenting help.
+Online tools like Our Family Wizard and others offer scheduling services and co-parenting help.

 Have a plan in advance, be as efficient as possible, and make sure to communicate as clearly as you can.
-Hopefully, it’ll all be over in a few minutes and everyone can keep their emotions in check.
+Do it right and it’ll all be over in a few minutes and everyone can keep their emotions in check.
 It’s better for everyone that way.